 First, there is a certification page that must be completed acknowledging work search requirements when completing your online application for benefits.

-Secondly, the information is on pages eight and nine of the Rights & Responsibilities pamphlet mailed to claimants after they apply for benefits.
+Secondly, the information starts on page 10 of the Rights & Responsibilities pamphlet mailed to claimants after they apply for benefits.

 You may find our valid contacts FAQ helpful.

 Is there anything else I have to do?